kaesve/write-ups/boids.md

 };

 clear(ctx);
-fillCircle(ctx, 'goldenrod', boid.position, 10);
+fillCircle(ctx, 'goldenrod', boid.position, boidRadius);
 ```

 As you can see, whenever you run and rerun this code a single boid shows up somewhere on the screen.
 Nothing spectacular yet.
-Next we get it to move.
-We define a velocity for the boid and add that to the boids position in a function `update(time, dTime)`.
+Lets get it to move to spice things up a bit.
+In the next code block we add a random velocity to the boid and add that to its position inside the function `update(totalTime, elapsedTime)`.
 Calling `startLoop();` from the introductory article will take care of calling our `update` on a regular interval -- some 60 times a second if possible.

-We define the velocity in pixels per second, meaning that a velocity of `{ x: 1, y: 0 }` will move our boid 1 pixel to the right every second.
+We define the velocity in pixels per second; a velocity of `{ x: 1, y: 0 }` will move our boid 1 pixel to the right every second.
 Our `update` passed `dTime` in milliseconds, so we need to divide it by `1000` before we apply it to our per-second velocity.
 With these kind of simulations it can be helpful to visualise things like the velocity.
 We achieve this by drawing a line off of our boid, so we can see where and how fast the boid is going.

 <figure for="boids_2" id="boids_2" class="figure">
   <canvas width="720" height="400">